The-Balance-FFXIV/balance-static/content/encounters/p2s.md

 **Coherence**

 The Hippokampos will tether to a random player.
-When the castbar ends, the head will jump to the tethered player dealing heavy damage, and the body will do a line stack AoE on a random healer.
+When the castbar ends, the head will jump to the tethered player dealing heavy damage, and the body will do a line stack AoE.
 The tether should be taken by a tank and mitigated, and a tank needs to stand in front of the party as the first player in the stack relative to the boss will take extra damage.

 **Ominous Bubbling**